udaykumar0515/Smart-Research-Assistant/README.md

 ---

-**Built with ❤️ for the research community**
+**Built for the research community**

-*Transforming academic research through intelligent AI assistance*
+*Frontend prototype demonstrating intelligent AI assistance for academic research*